The Texas Education Agency (TEA) offers three

 Complaint Investigation Forms

-Word version of the form has been designed for you to complete offline, print,
+You may complete the Word version of the complaint form offline, print,

-sign, and send to the public agency and to TEA.
+sign, and send it to the public agency and to TEA.
 The boxes on the form will

 expand as you type.
-The PDF version of the form has been designed for you to
+The PDF version of the form allows you to

-download, print, complete by hand, sign, and send to the public agency and to
+download, print, and complete the complaint form by hand.
+Once completed, you must sign the complaint and send it to the public agency and to